markushevpro/sidelaunch/README.md

 The app floats on the left edge.
 By default, to make it appear, simply move the mouse to the left edge of the left-most screen.
 If the mouse is not hovering over the window, it hides after a configurable timeout.
 Can be fixed (no hiding).
 See [Configuration](#configuration) section below.

 - **Adding files**<br/>
 Drag a file into the application window.
+Or click the "+" button at the bottom and then click the "File" icon.

+- **Adding URLs**<br/>
+Click the "+" button at the bottom and then click the "Web" icon.
+An editing window will appear, just paste the URL and save.

 - **Sorting files**<br/>
 Drag an added item inside the window.